Skip to main content

 Auto-scroll

-The log viewer automatically scrolls to show new logs.
+The log viewer automatically scrolls to show new logs as they arrive.
 When you scroll up to view older logs:

-• A Follow button appears at the bottom
+• A Scroll to bottom button appears at the bottom of the viewer

 Load Older Logs